chadagreene/ITS_LIVE/documentation/itslive_imagesc_documentation.md

 `itslive_imagesc(region)` plots ITS\_LIVE ice speed as an `imagesc` object for the specified ITS\_LIVE mosaic region.
 For a map of ITS\_LIVE regions, type [`itslive_regions`](itslive_regions_documentation.md).

 `itslive_imagesc(region,variable)` plots any ITS_LIVE variable such as `'v'`, `'vx'`, `'vy'`, `'vx_error'`, `'landice'`, etc. If a figure is open and axes are current before calling `itslive_imagesc`, only enough data are loaded to fill the extents of the current axes.
-If no axes are current before calling `itslive_imagesc`, the entire region is loaded and plotted. *Note: Plotting an entire large region such as Antarctica might take a long time.*
+If no axes are current before calling `itslive_imagesc`, the entire region is loaded and plotted. *Note: Plotting an entire large region such as Antarctica might take several seconds.*

 `itslive_imagesc(...,'alpha',alpha)` sets the transparency to a value between 0 (totally transparent) and 1 (totally opaque).
 Default value is 1, (except for NaNs, which are always set to 0).